Mentions

 Private mentions

-, 123 being the attribute’s unique number in Kanka.
-You can copy-paste this reference in other entities to reference attributes from other entities.
+Referencing properties of this entry is also possible.
+Simply type { and three letters or more to display matching properties on the entry.
+This injects {attribute:123}, 123 being the property’s unique number in Kanka.
+You can copy-paste this reference in other entries to reference properties from other entries.

 Calendar months